Vacuum cleaner: Manual vacuums

-In 1860 a manual vacuum cleaner was invented by Daniel Hess of West Union, Iowa.
-Called a "carpet sweeper", It gathered dust with a rotating brush and had a bellows for generating suction.
+In 1860, a manual vacuum cleaner was invented by Daniel Hess of West Union, Iowa.
+Called a "carpet sweeper," it gathered dust with a rotating brush and had bellows for generating suction.

-Another early model (1869) was the "Whirlwind", invented in Chicago in 1868 by Ives W. McGaffey.
-The bulky device worked with a belt driven fan cranked by hand that made it awkward to operate, although it was commercially marketed with mixed success.
+Another early model was the "Whirlwind", invented in Chicago in 1868 by Ives W. McGaffey.
+The bulky device worked with a belt-driven fan cranked by hand that made it awkward to operate, although it was commercially marketed with mixed success.

 A similar model was constructed by Melville R. Bissell of Grand Rapids, Michigan in 1876, who also manufactured carpet sweepers.
 The company later added portable vacuum cleaners to its line of cleaning tools.

 Powered vacuum cleaners

 The end of the 19th century saw the introduction of powered cleaners, although early types used some variation of blowing air to clean instead of suction.
-One appeared in 1898 when John S. Thurman of St. Louis, Missouri submitted a patent (U.S. No. 634,042) for a "pneumatic carpet renovator" which blew dust into a receptacle.
-Thurman's system, powered by an internal combustion engine, traveled to the customers residence on a horse-drawn wagon as part of a door to door cleaning service.
-Corrine Dufour of Savannah, Georgia received two patents in 1899 and 1900 for another blown-air system that seems to have featured the first use of an electric motor.
+One appeared in 1898 when John S. Thurman of St. Louis, Missouri, submitted a patent (U.S. No. 634,042) for a "pneumatic carpet renovator" which blew dust into a receptacle.
+Thurman's system, powered by an internal combustion engine, traveled to the customer's residence on a horse-drawn wagon as part of a door-to-door cleaning service.
+Corrine Dufour of Savannah, Georgia, received two patents in 1899 and 1900 for another blown-air system that seems to have featured the first use of an electric motor.